-Program Description: Through this program, neighbors become acquainted with each other, work together and nurture an atmosphere of mutual care and concern.
+Program: Through this program, neighbors become acquainted with each other, work together and nurture an atmosphere of mutual care and concern.
 Residents are trained to recognize and report suspicious activity in their neighborhoods.
 Implementation of local crime prevention techniques and programs, home and vehicle security information, drug and gang awareness, earthquake preparedness and C.P.R. training.
+City provides ancillary support to the program and 235 existing neighborhood watch block club groups.